stephane-caron/qpmpc/doc/src/developer-notes.rst

 Quadratic program
 =================

 Internally, :func:`.solve_mpc` builds a quadratic program before calling a QP solver.
-You can retrieve the QP corresponding to the input problem by calling the internal :func:`.build_mpc_qp` function:
+You can retrieve the QP corresponding to the input problem by creating an instance of the intermediate :func:`.MPCQP` representation:

-.. autofunction:: ltv_mpc.solve_mpc.build_mpc_qp
+.. autoclass:: ltv_mpc.mpc_qp.MPCQP